Sotra Bridge: Specifications

 The concrete bridge crosses Knarreviksundet, which separates the island of Litlesotra, part of the Sotra archipelago, from the mainland and Bergen.
-The western part of the bridge, on Sotra, lies in Knarrevik in Fjell, while the eastern part lies in Drotningsvik in Bergen.
+The western part of the bridge, on Sotra, lies in Knarrevik in Øygarden Municipality, while the eastern part lies in Drotningsvik in Bergen Municipality.
 The bridge is 1236 m long with a main span of 468 m.
 It carries two lanes of National Road 555, with a combined width of 7.5 m.
 In addition, it has a 0.8 m wide sidewalk on each side.
 In 2009, it had an annual average daily traffic of 25,494 vehicles.
 Because it is located across the sound, the bridge is vulnerable to winds from the north and south.
 It is closed whenever the wind speed exceeds 30 m/s.

 History

 Planning

-The first discussion of a bridge in a public forum was in 1954, when Anton P. Torsvik proposed a bridge to the major and municipal engineer of Fjell.
+The first discussion of a bridge in a public forum was in 1954, when Anton P. Torsvik proposed a bridge to the major and municipal engineer of Fjell Municipality (Fjell has been part of Øygarden Municipality since 2020).
 Torsvik lived in Oslo and had worked with public relations for various other bridge projects.
-The issue was discussed in the municipal councils of Fjell and Sund, but they both concluded that there were more pressing needs on the islands' road network, so they did not want to prioritize a bridge.
+The issue was discussed in the municipal councils of Fjell Municipality and Sund Municipality, but they both concluded that there were more pressing needs on the islands' road network, so they did not want to prioritize a bridge.
 National Road 555 was completed in 1957, and the following years various road projects were completed.

 Another person who took up the initiative in the late 1950s was Rangvald Iversen, who was plant manager at Norwegian Talc at Knarrevik.
 The plant had large costs freighting their products across the sound on the Alvøy–Brattholmen Ferry.
 In 1958, he took the initiative to conduct a traffic count, which along with estimates of increased traffic from other places that had replaced a ferry with a bridge, would give estimates for the revenue from tolls.
 Norwegian Talc also paid for a draft plan for a bridge.
 In 1959, Iversen presented an estimate that a bridge would cost NOK 15.5 million, and on 19 December 1959, the council voted unanimously to recommend that a committee be established to continue work on the bridge plans.
 In 1960, the bridge was included in the road plan for Hordaland.